 Some types of discount may be available to anyone, meaning any person who enrols will automatically have the discount applied.
 They may also have to supply a promotional code, or enrol within a fixed period of time, depending on what you set in the first section.

 More often, discounts are restricted to people who meet certain criteria.
 A discount may require the student to meet multiple criteria.
-For example, in the Senior's Discount window below, the student needs to provide both a Senior's Card and a date of birth that shows they are over 60.
+For example, in the Senior's Discount window below, the student needs to provide a Senior's Card, but you may also include one that proves they must be over a certain age as well.
 For this to work effectively, you would need to ensure that the date of birth field was set to mandatory for website enrolments, otherwise clients just providing the details of their seniors card would not be sufficient to access the discount.

 To link concessions or memberships to the discount record, they need to already be set up in your onCourse records.
 See the concessions and memberships chapter for more information about how to create a concession or membership.